Krishnasingh100/NoteKeeper/README.md

 npm start

 The app will run at: http://localhost:3000

-📚 Purpose of the Project
+**Purpose of the Project**

 This project was built as part of my journey to learn React.js and understand key concepts like: